 To share your comparison report, simply click the export button and choose your format (Excel, infographic or PowerPoint).

 With more insight into ad budget and allocation, the only missing piece is the creative itself.
 Luckily, you can also conduct competitor creative recon using Pathmatics.

 Navigate to your competitor’s full advertiser profile by typing the brand into the search bar.
 The advertiser profile will display top creatives, as well as individual ad performance by spend and impressions.

 As a rule of thumb, it’s crucial to understand what messages resonate with your competitor’s audience (since you’re likely targeting the same buyer!).
 Oftentimes, advertisers get inspiration from past campaigns or figure out a new direction altogether.

-Interested in finding out how Pathmatics can advance your ad strategy?
+Interested in finding out how Pathmatics can advance your competitive advertising analysis?
 See how Pathmatics works here.

 Ken Roberts has been immersed in marketing and technology for over a decade, merging creative strategies with the latest technology, to bring products together with the people who need them.
 With degrees in Engineering, Computer Science and an MBA, Ken’s background in product management, marketing, sales, analytics and technology lends to his ability to attack product challenges on multiple levels.
 Ken began his career developing software solutions for medical records before transitioning to marketing.
 Ken focused on building marketing departments and operating in-house agencies.
 Ken’s experience with digital platforms, internet based marketing, lead scoring and business intelligence, and reporting, as well as a keen market understanding, are a welcome addition to Pathmatics, only matched by a leadership philosophy that encourages high creativity and ownership from his team.